 You will draft, workshop and submit individual projects throughout the term.
 I will comment on these projects individually, but I will not until they are submitted in your portfolio.
-You will submit two portfolios for the course: the first at midterm (Oct 19) and the second will be submitted at the end of the term (Dec 12).
+You will submit two portfolios for the course: the first at midterm (Oct 17) and the second will be submitted at the end of the term (Dec 10).

-The Midterm Portfolio will be introduced with a 400-750 word cover letter describing its contents and how they reflect your concepts of literacy and your own literate development over the semester.
+The Midterm Portfolio will be introduced with a 750 word cover letter describing its contents and how they reflect your concepts of literacy and your own literate development over the semester.
 Following the cover letter, it will also include:

-- 1. Literacy Log and reflection letter - 2.
-Literacy Narrative
+- 1. Literacy Log and reflection letter

+- 2. Literacy Narrative

-- 3. Literacy interview write-up - 4.
-"What is Literacy?" essay
+- 3. Literacy Interview

+- 4. "What is Literacy?" essay

-The Final Portfolio will be introduced with a 750-1500 word cover letter describing its contents and how they reflect your concepts of literacy and your own literate development over the semester.
+The Final Portfolio will be introduced with a 750 word cover letter describing its contents and how they reflect your concepts of literacy and your own literate development over the semester.
 Following the cover letter, it will also include:

 - 1. Literacy in Context essay

-- 2. What is Literacy? (digital version)
+- 2. Digital version of one of your essays

-- 3. Future of Literacy project
+- 3. Future of Literacy project (essay or digital composition)

-- 4. Choose one to revise again: your Literacy Log, Literacy Narrative or Literacy Interview.
+- 4. "What is Literacy?" essay, substantially revised

+- 5. Final presentation reflection

 Your Blog Portfolios will contain unrevised blog posts and responses, plus your reflection on your blogging.
-The Midterm Blog Portfolio will be introduced with a 250 word cover letter, plus FOUR items:
+They will be introduced with a 250-500 word cover letter in which you reflect on your blogging in addition to analyzing a blogger you admire.
+The portfolio will consist of FOUR items: